FormidableLabs/radium/docs/faq/README.md

 See issue [#323](https://github.com/FormidableLabs/radium/issues/323) for discussion.

-## Why doesn't Radium work on SomeComponent?
+## Why doesn't Radium work on react-router's Link, or react-bootstrap's Button, or SomeOtherComponent?

 Radium doesn't mess with the `style` prop of non-DOM elements.
 This includes thin wrappers like `react-router`'s `Link` component.
 We can't assume that a custom component will use `style` the same way DOM elements do.
 For instance, it could be a string enum to select a specific style.
 In order for resolving `style` on a custom element to work, that element needs to actually pass that `style` prop to the DOM element underneath, in addition to passing down all the event handlers (`onMouseEnter`, etc).
 Since Radium has no control over the implementation of other components, resolving styles on them is not safe.